Why should I file Form 6765?

 Yes, you can file Form 6765 yourself by completing the Form manually or completing it through a software provider such as Intuit TurboTax.
 Keep in mind that you will need to complete the entire 1120 package as well.
 Realize that this form is likely the number one reason unprofitable, VC-backed companies are audited by the IRS - and that major corporations M&A teams will likely conduct due diligence on any tax credits so that they do not assume any unexpected liabilities.
 Beware of the following possible issues if you DIY or use a software solution:

-- Overstated Form 6765: with a potential $250,000 in cash back, it can be easy to pile on “qualified” expenses that the IRS doesn’t truly consider to be qualified R&D. For example, we often see Founders mistakenly include employees who are engaged in Quality Assurance with the R&D process, but this activity is strictly forbidden from being included in the R&D calculation.
+- Overstated Form 6765: with a potential for hundreds in thousands of dollars in cash back, it can be easy to pile on “qualified” expenses that the IRS doesn’t truly consider to be qualified R&D. For example, we often see Founders mistakenly include employees who are engaged in Quality Assurance with the R&D process, but this activity is strictly forbidden from being included in the R&D calculation.
 There’s a myriad of other qualifications.
 The more cash back you are getting from the IRS, the more ripe you are targeted for an audit.
 You are, after all, taking money from them - which is arguably worse than understating your taxes.
 If the audit demands that you pay back the money and your startup has either gone out of business or doesn’t have the money, YOU the founder are liable and will have to pay the tax bill.

 - Understated Form 6765: there’s also the possibility of understating the amount of R&D that your company engaged in.
 In this case, you could be leaving tens of thousands in cash, every year, unclaimed.